Common issues and problems with LinkedIn Advertising [2021 Update]

 LinkedIn as an advertising platform may not be the best solution out there.
 It is still undergoing product revamps and modifications to suit advertising needs better, this year.
-It does, however, know you target audience best for account-based marketing programs.
-Like every product have an area of improvement, here are 10 such common issues and problems I discovered while working with LinkedIn Advertising over the last three years.
+It does, however, know your target audience best for account-based marketing programs.
+As every product has an area for improvement, here are 10 common issues and problems I discovered while working with LinkedIn Advertising over the last three years.

 1.Inconsistent List Match Rate in Matched Audience

 You can create an “Audience” by creating website audience or uploading a list of accounts or contacts to include or exclude in your campaigns under “Account assets” as shown in the screenshot below.
 300 is the minimum threshold value for a list to be ready for running campaigns.

 The problem is that the list match rate observed under “Uploaded List Audience” changes with time.
 It can reduce or increase on its own.
 This is true even for a live campaign.
-I observed this during July to September this year to be specific.
-It has a significant impact on your advertising campaigns as more list match rate means more impressions being served, better changes for your audience to click your ads and vice versa.
+I observed this from July to September this year to be specific.
+It has a significant impact on your advertising campaigns as more list match rate means more impressions being served, better chances for your audience to click your ads and vice versa.

 Quick Pro Tip:

-Keep a close watch on list match rates within your live Campaigns if any being used.
-This reason is not discoverable by usual metrics LinkedIn Ads provide as such.
+Keep a close watch on list match rates within your live campaigns if any are being used.
+The reason is not discoverable by the usual metrics that LinkedIn Ads provide.

-For instance in the screenshots below the match rate for same list of accounts has changed thrice from 15 August to 16 September.
+For instance, in the screenshots below, the match rate for the same list of accounts has changed thrice from August 15 to September 16.
 (80% then 35% and then less than 5%)

 2.Two Problems with LinkedIn Lead Gen Forms

 a) No form edits

 There is no way to edit a Lead gen form and it has been in their product roadmap forever, which is, otherwise the most promising offering from LinkedIn Marketing Solutions.
 You will have to create a new form all over again if you wish to edit anything at all.
-It is painful ☹
+It is painful.

 Secondly, you can choose a maximum of 12 form fields only.
 This is more like a limitation, though!